Adeniyilowee/Vision-Transformer-Workshop/README.md

         conda install torchvision -c pytorch

+- Type "yes" or "y" and press enter to install all the required initialization dependencies.

 - And then execute this to make the environment visible:

         python -m ipykernel install --user --name vit_workshop_2024 --display-name "vit_Workshop_2024"